dotnet/docs/docs/orleans/grains/grain-lifecycle.md

 1. The grain can participate in its lifecycle (and/or)
 1. Components can access the lifecycle via the grain activation context (see `IGrainActivationContext.ObservableLifecycle`).

-A grain always participates in its own lifecycle, so application logic can be introduced by overriding the participate method.
+A grain always participates in its lifecycle, so application logic can be introduced by overriding the participate method.

 ### Example participation